quarkiverse/quarkiverse/docs/Home.md

 All Quarkiverse extensions can include documentation on http://docs.quarkiverse.io.
 See the [documentation about the documentation](documentingyourextension) for details on how how to document your extension.

+## Managing settings on the GitHub repository

+Extension maintainers have full control over the repository settings, but be aware that the settings are infrastructure as code, managed with Terraform.
+To change any setting in the repository (give push permissions to anyone, enable a GitHub app, etc.), update the repository's `.tf` file.
+You may notice that, even as an extension maintainer, you have restricted permissions in the GitHub UI.
+This is to reduce the risk of accidents where maintainers make changes which then get overwritten by the next Terraform run.

 ## Expectations for Quarkiverse projects